AliyunContainerService/pouch/CONTRIBUTING.md

 * If you find document incorrect, just do it and fix that!
 * ...

 Actually it is impossible to list them completely.
-Just remember one princinple:
+Just remember one principle:

 > WE ARE LOOKING FORWARD TO ANY PR FROM YOU.